aptech/docs/docs/CR-loopnextindex.rst

 ::

-    //The orders of the array
+    // The orders of the array
     orders = { 2, 3, 4 };

-    //The starting index of the array
-    ind = { 1, 1, 1 };
+    // The starting index of the array ind = { 1, 1, 1 };

     lnilab: